 Scholarship: $595 or less

-If you need a scholarship, please complete this application and submit a deposit by May 31.
+If you need a scholarship, please see below.

 Payment Plan: (with deposit by May 31)

 Deposit by May 31: $295